ecotner/ConvexityAnnealing/README.md

     4) Make θ a trainable parameter, but with each neuron having its own independent activation.

 ## Done:
+* Make a script that takes the log data and makes plots
+    * Make a Youden plots for comparing the different experiments?
+        * Different theta schedules can be different colors
 * Make configuration files for each experiment beforehand, then write a bash script to iterate through training procedure for each of them
 * Add max pooling between conv layers
 * Add regularization!
 (L1 and L2)